donatelucas/planner/README.md

 - [ ] Discretion method (press Shift+H to hide visibility of all cells)
 - [ ] Priority Cell.
 Change priority to a cell with a different style color/other
 - [ ] Types of pagination (just lines for writing, or mixed types)
+- [ ] Diary option

+Extended Functionalities / Testing:
+- [ ] Most testing will be procedural.
+Clicking around and seeing if things are working as they should.
+A thorough list of testing will be made after
+- [ ] Some of the testing will be made through testing units, specially regarding the data moving around, network safety, user safety, etc
+- [ ] Will add Heroku or other service to add an online service capability for it, since the plan is to use Angular to ease out mobile/desktop compatibility
+- [ ] The addition of the server will provide online capabilities for it, and cross-compatibility browser possibilities.
+But still I would like to keep just local storage as an option in case it's something users desire for safety purposes

 ## Author